SINTEF/dlite/examples/TEM_data/README.md

 **Transformations**
 - **Image analyser**.
-This resource is a (hypothetical) *TEM image analyser* software that function both as a sink (takes a DM3 file as input) and a source (calculates precipitation statistics).
+This resource is a (hypothetical) *TEM image analyser* software that functions both as a sink (takes a DM3 file as input) and a source (calculates precipitation statistics).
 It is implemented as a Python function. *IRI:* [pm:image_analyser].